Cheapest Mini Excavators (2023 Pricing by Brand & Model) 👷 💰

 Depending on the age and condition of the excavator at the time of purchase, a used compact excavator will cost 25 to 50 percent lower than a new one.

-New Mini Excavator Cost
+New Mini Excavator Prices

-Buying new equipment is always the best option if you can afford it.
-So, how much does a new mini excavator cost?
-On average, a new small excavator can cost between $100,000 and $600,000.
+A new small excavator can cost between $100,000 and $600,000.
 The actual price will mainly depend on its brand, size, power, and accessories you choose to add on.

 For a smaller excavator weighing 10 to 15 tons, you should expect to spend between $80,000 and $150,000.
 New units weighing 15 to 20 tons are in the medium size range and are priced between $100,000 and $200,000.
 The largest mini excavators weigh between 30 and 40 tons and cost $200,000 to $500,000.